Mads Roerslev

+Roerslev is a product of the FC Copenhagen academy.
+A fringe player after signing a professional contract, he transferred to English club Brentford in 2019 and was a part of the squad which was promoted to the Premier League in 2021.
+He made 146 appearances for the club prior to his transfer to Southampton in 2025.
+Roerslev was capped by Denmark at youth level and made his senior debut in 2024.

 Club career

 FC Copenhagen

 A right-back, Roerslev progressed through the academy at F.C.
 Copenhagen and made his senior debut as a second-half substitute for Frederik Bay in a Danish Cup third round match versus Jammerbugt FC on 26 October 2016.
 He capped a dream debut with a goal in the 6–1 victory.
 Roerslev made four further appearances during the 2016–17 season and signed a new four-year contract in May 2017.
+He worked to improve his one-on-one defending with experienced right-back Tom Høgli.

-Down the pecking order at the Parken Stadium, he later spent time away on loan at Halmstads BK and Vendsyssel FF, but made few appearances for either club.
-Roerslev departed FC Copenhagen in August 2019, after making 13 appearances and scoring one goal during three seasons as a senior player at the club.
+Down the pecking order at the Parken Stadium, Roerslev appeared sparingly during the 2017–18 and 2018–19 seasons.
+He spent time away on loan at Halmstads BK and Vendsyssel FF, but made few appearances for either club, which hindered his development.
+Entering the 2019–20 season completely out of favour, Roerslev departed FC Copenhagen in August 2019, after making 13 appearances and scoring one goal during three seasons as a senior player at the club.